-Boylesports UK New Customer Offer: 18+, T&Cs apply.
+Boylesports UK New Customer Offer: 18+.
+UK Customers (Excluding NI) only.
 Cash stakes only.
 Min £10 stake required for initial £5 free bet.
-Min odds 1/2 (1.5).
+Min odds ½.
 Max £25 in free bets.
 Subsequent free bets equal 50% average of each 3 qualifying bets.
 13 bets required to receive full £25 free bet.
 Qualifying bet must be placed within 30 days of opening account.
+Cashed out bets will not qualify towards your average stake.
+One free bet offer per customer, household or IP address only.
 Free bet expires after 7 days.
 Payment method restrictions apply.
+T&Cs apply.

 Course Guide: Make no bones about it, the Champions Course at PGA National is a brute.
 It’s an archetypical Florida golf course with water hazards, testing bunkering and tough rough aplenty.
 Positioned within 7 miles of the Atlantic east coast, this part of Florida is synonymous with windy conditions.
 This test therefore suits those with a Major temperament: players who have patience, but also those who can take advantage of key holes where birdies have to be made.
 The famous ‘Bear Trap’, the stretch of 15-17, is one of the hardest sets of holes in non-Major golf.

 The Champions Course is best summarised by the fact that it has been the toughest non-Major Par 70 course on the PGA Tour across 5 of the past 7 seasons.
 It was the second toughest in 2014, whilst soft and tranquil conditions in 2017 saw the course play the easiest it ever could – ranking 6th toughest of 13 non-Major Par 70s.
 Rickie Fowler won at -12/268.